Shyama-Shyam/Credit-Scoring/README.md

 # Credit-Scoring
-This project delas with making and optimizing ML models using very first hand standard techniques to predict a person using a credit card will default or not.
-Dataset used can be found on Kaggle with name "give-me-some-credit-dataset"
+This project deals with making and optimizing ML models using very first-hand standard techniques to predict whether a person using a credit card will default or not.
+Dataset used can be found on Kaggle with the name "give-me-some-credit-dataset"